-CHARACTER Element OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION • To maintain the leafy landscape character of the area.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain the leafy landscape character of the area.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
-Ensure the retention of large trees.
+Ensure retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
-Encourage landscaped SITING To maintain the existing detached streetscape rhythm.
-To maintain the existing well vegetated backyard character.
-Ensure buildings in the Heritage Overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy.
-Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
+Encourage landscaped gardens SITING To maintain the consistent and detached streetscape rhythm.
+To maintain the existing spacious backyard character.
+Ensure buildings are setback behind the adjoining historic buildings in accordance with Council's Heritage Policy.
+Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
-Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Provide a secluded private open space with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
 Dwellings set too far forward.
-Boundary to boundary development.
+Attached, boundary to boundary development where this is not a characteristic of the streetscape.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Siting on corner sites Siting on corner sites Front setbacks BUILDING HEIGHT AND FORM • To ensure buildings integrate with the existing one and two storey scale of the precinct and do not disrupt the existing streetscape rhythm.
-Ensure new buildings are composed of facades that are no more than 2 storeys to the street.
-Ensure upper level additions to existing dwellings are setback behind the roof line of the main dwelling to minimise their visibility and appear as a recessive element.
+Image: constraint of the second sec BUILDING HEIGHT AND FORM To maintain the predominately single storey scale and pitched roof character of the precinct.
+To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm.
+Ensure new buildings do not exceed the prevailing height of buildings in the streetscape when viewed from the street.
+Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility.
 Ensure visible roof forms integrate with the pitched roofs in the streetscape.
-New buildings that dominate the adjoining heritage building/s.
-Flat or curved roofs. x Integrate with pitched roofs Avoid 3 storey facades
+Large bulky buildings or extensions that dominate the streetscape.
+Flat or curved roofs.
+Aintain single storey streetscape scale X Integrate with pitched roofs